thedarkwriter/courseware-lms-content/courses/published/get_hiera_1.md

 }
 </pre>

-You'll need to tell Hiera where to find the data, you can do this by creating a file called `/etc/puppetlabs/puppet/hiera.yaml`:
+You'll need to tell Hiera where to find the data, this is done with the `/etc/puppetlabs/puppet/hiera.yaml` file.
+The file puppet installs by default will work:

 <pre>
 ---
-:backends: "yaml"
+:backends:
+  - yaml
+:hierarchy:
+  - "nodes/%{::trusted.certname}"
+  - common
 :yaml:
+# datadir is empty here, so hiera uses its defaults:
+# - /etc/puppetlabs/code/environments/%{environment}/hieradata on *nix
+# - %CommonAppData%\PuppetLabs\code\environments\%{environment}\hieradata on Windows
+# When specifying a datadir, make sure the directory exists.
-  :datadir: "/etc/puppetlabs/code/hieradata/"
+  :datadir:
-  :hierarchy:
-    - "common"
 </pre>

-Since this is a simple example, our hierarchy only has one level, "common".
-In future lessons, we'll add some more levels.
+The lines starting with `#` are comments, and for now just ignore the first item under `:hierarchy:`, we're going to start with `common`.
+In future lessons, we'll add some more levels and use the defaults more.
 We'll keep "common" as the base of the hierarchy as a place to hold global defaults.

+Notice in the comment about default `datadir` that it says your data will be in `/etc/puppetlabs/code/environments/%{environment}/hieradata`.
+`%{environment}` part will be interpolated by puppet to refer to your code environment.
+The default is `production`, so that's what we'll use for this exercise.

 We still need to add the actual data.
 Do this by creating a file called `common.yaml` in the `datadir` that's listed in `hiera.yaml`